verilator/verilator/docs/guide/install-cmake.rst

    If the compiler of your choice is Clang, then install https://releases.llvm.org/download.html or build it from source.
 4. For flex and bison use https://github.com/lexxmark/winflexbison to build and install.
 5. For build on Windows using MSVC set environment variable WIN_FLEX_BISON to install directory.
-   For build on Windows/Linux/OSX using ninja set environment variable FLEX_INCLUDE to directory containing FlexLexer.h and ensure flex/bison is available on the path.
+   For build on Windows/Linux/OS-X using ninja set the environment variable FLEX_INCLUDE to the directory containing FlexLexer.h and ensure that flex/bison is available within the PATH.

 To obtain verilator sources download https://github.com/verilator/verilator/archive/refs/heads/master.zip or clone https://github.com/verilator/verilator using git :ref:`Obtain Sources`.

-To build using msvc
+To build using MSVC:

 ::

    cd verilator  # directory containing source files of verilator mkdir build cmake .. -DCMAKE_BUILD_TYPE=Release --install-prefix $PWD/../install cmake --build . --config Release cmake --install . --prefix $PWD/../install

-To build using ninja
+To build using ninja:

 ::